NHMRC recognises the importance of consumer and stakeholder input into the ME/CFS guidelines.

 Stakeholder scoping survey

-Public consultation opportunities
+Public consultation draft guidelines

 Consistent with the NHMRC Act, NHMRC will undertake public consultation on the draft guidelines.
-Stakeholders are encouraged to participate in this process to provide feedback, which will be considered before the guidelines are finalised.
+Stakeholders are encouraged to participate in this process and provide feedback, which will be considered before the guidelines are finalised.
 Submissions received during public consultation will be published in full on the NHMRC website, with permission.

+If you have any further questions, please send your enquiry to me_cfs@nhmrc.gov.au.
 For research-specific queries you can visit the Consumer portal.

 Frequently asked questions